GittysHub/LPlate/README.md

 - **Apple-inspired design system** with Poppins font and clean aesthetics
 - **Mobile-first responsive layout** optimized for all device sizes
 - **iOS 7 style toggle switches** for availability management with green/red color coding
+- **Segmented toggle controls** with green branding and discrete shadows for filter selection
+- **Enhanced instructor cards** with large profile pictures, prominent pricing, and optimized information hierarchy
 - **Horizontal instructor carousel** with 295px uniform cards and smooth scrolling
 - **Modern card designs** with shadows, hover effects, and optimized spacing
 - **Hamburger menu navigation** with role-based dropdown menus
-- **Enhanced search bar** with shadows and interactive hover states
+- **Enhanced search bar** with real-time postcode formatting and Enter key support
 - **3-step journey visualization** with animated icons and connecting arrows
 - **Custom logo system** with fallback mechanism for reliable branding
 - **Streamlined authentication** with pill-shaped role selection and confirmation screens